 - Cooling collar or vest

-- Food (jerky snacks work really well as trail snacks)
+- Food (freeze-dried snacks work really well as trail snacks)

 - Water & collapsible water bowl